noi-techpark/bdp-core/README.md

 in our [release channel](https://github.com/noi-techpark/bdp-core/releases) on GitHub.

-### I want to publish a new dc-interface sdk on our maven repository
+### I want to publish a new client sdk on our maven repository

 This chapter is for the NOI team only.
-It describes how to publish a new dc-interface manually or via the Github Action workflow on our maven repo.
+It describes how to publish a new client manually or via the Github Action workflow on our maven repo.
 Either as "release" or "snapshot" version...

 #### Automatically via Github Actions

-*SNAPSHOT RELEASES*: If you push code to the `main` branch, which changes either `dto` or `dc-interface` the Github Action workflow deploys a new snapshot version of those libraries.
+*SNAPSHOT RELEASES*: If you push code to the `main` branch, which changes either `dto` or `client` the Github Action workflow deploys a new snapshot version of those libraries.
 The version is then the latest version tag on the `prod` branch and a `-SNAPSHOT` postfix.
 For example, if the version tag is `v7.4.0`, then the new snapshot version string is `7.4.0-SNAPSHOT` (the initial